-Depending on the program, spring classes will begin between mid-February to mid-March and fall classes will begin between late August and mid-September.
+Spring classes will begin mid-February and fall classes will begin mid-September.

 Green Mountain College utilizes a rolling admission process, which means we accept admissions application year-round.
 However, the College reserves the right to cap total new student enrollment and interested students are advised to complete their applications early to secure a place in the starting cohort.

 Admission to any of Green Mountain College’s graduate programs is determined by the respective program’s Admissions Committee upon the review of the required application materials detailed below.